Lamech74/Phase-1-Independent-Project/README.md

 The app is available for both iOS and Android platforms.
 Location Permission:

-Grant the app permission to access your location for accurate and personalized weather information.
-Search Locations:

 Enter the name of your city or a specific location to view weather details for that area.
 Explore Weather Data: